shuchismitamandal/shuchismitamandal/README.md

 ### 😊 About Me:

 - 👩‍💻 Google Certified Data Analyst
-- 💡 I love to find new approaches for solving problems
+- 🌱 Currently sharpening my skills in Advanced SQL and Microsoft Azure for cloud-based analytics
-- 🌱 Actively exploring Machine Learning and advanced SQL concepts to deepen my analytical capabilities.
+- 💡 I thrive on solving real-world problems with creative, data-driven solutions
-- ✨ Fun fact: I enjoy organizing my workspace and believe a clean mind starts with a clean desk :)
+- ✨ Fun fact: I love organizing my workspace — a tidy desk sets the stage for clear thinking!

 ---